Bin packing problem: General lower bounds for online algorithms

-Yao proved 1980 that there can be no online algorithm with asymptotic competitive ratio smaller than $\tfrac 3 2$.
+Yao proved in 1980 that there can be no online algorithm with an asymptotic competitive ratio smaller than $\tfrac 3 2$.
 Brown and Liang improved this bound to 1.53635.
 Afterward, this bound was improved to 1.54014 by Vliet.
 In 2012, this lower bound was again improved by Békési and Galambos to $\tfrac {248}{161} \approx 1.54037$.

 Comparison table

 Offline algorithms

 In the offline version of bin packing, the algorithm can see all the items before starting to place them into bins.
 This allows to attain improved approximation ratios.

 Multiplicative approximation

-The simplest technique used by offline algorithms is:
+The simplest technique used by offline approximation schemes is the following: